Azure/missionlz/src/bicep/README.md

   - See [Setting the Firewall SKU](#Setting-the-Firewall-SKU) for steps on how to use the Standard SKU instead.
   - See [Setting the Firewall Location](#Setting-the-Firewall-Location) for steps on how to deploy into a different region.

+- Review the default [Naming Convention](#Naming-Conventions) or apply your own

+  - By default, Mission LZ creates resources with a naming convention
+  - See [Naming Convention](#Naming-Conventions) to see what that convention is and how to provide your own to suit your needs

 #### Know where to find your deployment output

 After a deployment is complete, you can refer to the provisioned resources programmaticaly with the Azure CLI.